Assisted Travel Support Officers (ATSOs) are department employees who provide additional supervision and support for students on transport.

 - abide by the department's child protection and code of conduct policies

-- maintain a courteous and respectful relationship with students, drivers, contractors. parents and school and ASTP staff
+- maintain a courteous and respectful relationship with students, drivers, contractors, parents, the school and ASTP staff

 - ensure the safety of all students throughout the journey